21+ Best Craft Breweries on the Oregon Coast: Guide

 Southern Oregon Coast

-Chetco Brewing, Brookings
+Chetco Brewing Company, Brookings

 A glass of Block & Tackle Imperial Stout at Chetco Brewing Company.